-The four sectors in the SOI that experience the largest increase in GHG emissions between 2019 and 2045 are residential energy (160 percent increase in emissions), solid waste (112 percent increase in emissions), off-road equipment (109 percent increase in emissions), and water and wastewater (100 percent increase in emissions).
+The four sectors in the SOI projected to experience the largest increase in GHG emissions between 2019 and 2045 are transportation (105 percent increase in emissions), residential energy (97 percent increase in emissions), solid waste (84 percent increase in emissions), water and wastewater (84 percent increase in emissions), and off-road equipment (78 percent increase in emissions).
 Increases in emissions associated with off-road equipment, transportation, residential energy, and solid waste sectors between 2019 and 2045 are attributed to a large increase in the service population of the SOI during this period.

-In Hollister's SOI, like the GHG emission forecast for the city boundary, GHG emissions from the agriculture sector gradually decline through 2045 due to conversion of agricultural land to urban uses.
+Like the GHG emission forecast for the city boundary, GHG emissions from the agriculture sector in the SOI gradually decline through 2045 due to conversion of agricultural land to urban uses.
 Similar to the land use and sequestration sector in the city boundary GHG inventory, the SOI land use and sequestration sector experiences a net decrease in GHG emissions since urban street trees sequester carbon and offset the release of emissions from new urban development.

-Table 9 Forecasted Absolute GHG Emissions within Sphere of Influence by Sector, 2019-2045
+Table 5 Forecasted GHG Emissions within Sphere of Influence by Sector, 2019-2045